-- Economic Minimum and Maximum Limits - o These parameters are not subject to the T-65 min update deadline and may be updated through the end of the operating hour to which the updates apply. - Startup Cost (Cold, Intermediate, Hot) and No-Load Cost - Cost-based Startup and No-Load values (on either a Price-based or Cost-based schedule) may be increased or decreased for both committed and uncommitted hours. - o Price-based Startup and No-Load values may not be updated outside of the open enrollment periods as specified in Section 2.3.3 of this Manual. - Minimum Run Time - o Hourly differentiated Minimum Run Time values are only considered for use during real-time commitment and dispatch. - o Minimum Run Time may not be updated for any hour that has received a commitment in the Day-ahead or Real-time Market. - Notification Time - o Hourly differentiated Notification Time values are only considered for use during real-time commitment and dispatch. - Ramp Rate - o MW Limits - During the Generation Rebidding Period, Ramp Rate MW Limits may be updated for committed or uncommitted hours in the Day-ahead Market. - Following the close of the Generation Rebidding Period, no updates to the Ramp Rate MW Limits may be made, regardless of resource commitment status. - o Ramp Rates - Hourly differentiated Ramp Rates may be updated for both committed and uncommitted hours. - Schedule Availability - o During the Generation Rebidding Period, Schedule Availability may only be updated for schedules that did not receive a commitment in the Day-ahead Market. - No updates to Schedule Availability may be made following the close of the Generation Rebidding Period, regardless of schedule commitment status, except for dual fuel resources. - Resources designated as "Dual Fuel Capable" in Markets Gateway may submit hourly differentiated schedule availability for Cost-based schedules following the close of the Generation Rebidding Period, for uncommitted hours only, in order to communicate fuel availability. - Switch to Cost Schedule Flag
+- Economic Minimum and Maximum Limits - o These parameters are not subject to the T-65 min update deadline and may be updated through the end of the operating hour to which the updates apply. - Startup Cost (Cold, Intermediate, Hot) and No-Load Cost - Cost-based Startup and No-Load values (on either a Price-based or Cost-based schedule) may be increased or decreased for both committed and uncommitted hours. - o Price-based Startup and No-Load values may not be updated outside of the open enrollment periods as specified in Section 2.3.3 of this Manual. - Minimum Run Time - o Hourly differentiated Minimum Run Time values are only considered for use during real-time commitment and dispatch. - o Minimum Run Time may not be updated for any hour that has received a commitment in the Day-ahead or Real-time Market. - Notification Time - o Hourly differentiated Notification Time values are only considered for use during real-time commitment and dispatch. - Ramp Rate - o MW Limits - Following the close of the Day-ahead bidding window, no updates to the Ramp Rate MW Limits are permitted. - o Ramp Rates - Hourly differentiated Ramp Rates may be updated for both committed and uncommitted hours. - Schedule Availability - o During the Generation Rebidding Period, Schedule Availability may only be updated for schedules that did not receive a commitment in the Day-ahead Market. - No updates to Schedule Availability may be made following the close of the Generation Rebidding Period, regardless of schedule commitment status, except for dual fuel resources. - Resources designated as "Dual Fuel Capable" in Markets Gateway may submit hourly differentiated schedule availability for Cost-based schedules following the close of the Generation Rebidding Period, for uncommitted hours only, in order to communicate fuel availability. - Switch to Cost Schedule Flag - o May not be updated during the Generation Rebidding Period.

-- o May not be updated during the Generation Rebidding Period. - Any hourly updates made to the Offer Updates or Detail Updates pages of Markets Gateway supersede the daily values on the Offer and/or Detail pages.
+Any hourly updates made to the Offer Updates or Detail Updates pages of Markets Gateway supersede the daily values on the Offer and/or Detail pages.
 Hourly updates made on the Offer Updates or Detail Updates pages are not automatically carried over into the next operating day.